-Health and Social Care students have the option of further study at both A Level and Level 3 at Ulidia.
+Health and Social Care students have the option of further study at A Level at Ulidia.
 This GCSE will therefore help you gain the knowledge you need in order to progress onto a career in Health, Social or Early Years Care.